transparency-dev/formats/log/README.md

 4027504, in the `other data` section a timestamp is encoded as a 64bit hex value, and further application-specific data relating to the phase of the moon at the point the checkpoint was issued is supplied following that.

+## Merging Checkpoints

+This checkpoint format allows a checkpoint that has been independently signed by multiple identities to be merged, creating a single checkpoint with multiple signatures.
+This is particularly useful for witnessing, where witnesses will independently check consistency of the log and produce a counter-signed copy containing two signatures: one for the log, and one for the witness.

+The ability to merge signatures for the same body is a useful optimization.
+Clients that require N witness signatures will not be required to fetch N checkpoints.
+Instead they can fetch a single checkpoint and confirm it has the N required signatures (in addition to the log signature).

+Note that this optimization requires the checkpoint _body_ to be byte-equivalent.
+The log signature does not need to be equal; when merging, only one of the log's signatures over this body will be propagated.
+The core checkpoint format above allows merging for any two consistent checkpoints for the same tree size.
+However, if the `otherdata` extension is used then this can lead to checkpoints that cannot be merged, even at the same tree size.

+We recommend that log operators using `otherdata` consider carefully what information is included in this.
+If data is included in `otherdata` that is not fixed for a given tree size, then this can easily lead to unmergeable checkpoints.
+The most commonly anticipated cause for this would be including the timestamp at which the checkpoint was requested within the `otherdata`.
+In this case, no two witnesses are likely to ever acquire the same checkpoint body.
+There may be cases where this is unavoidable, but this consequence should be considered in the design.